Seagate/cortx/doc/Tools.rst

 1. Login to your GitHub account, and navigate to the above created fork.

-2. Above the list of files, click .. image:: images/code-button.png
+2. Above the list of files, click the following tab.

    .. image:: images/code-button.png